Docs / Concepts /Models

 Self-hosted GPUDocker container

-Native macOS-Intel and Windows wheels are pending for the 2.3 line; the architecture page tracks per-platform shipping status. iPhone Expression is not currently supported — use Essence on iPhone.
+Native macOS-Intel and Windows wheels are pending for the 2.3 line; the architecture page tracks per-platform shipping status.
+On iPhone, Essence delivers a fast, real-time on-device avatar; Expression’s heavier renderer targets iPad Pro and Mac (iPhone is in preview).

 Essence